Sharing internet in an apartment

 Should You Share Internet With a Neighbour?

 And it can work.
-Plenty of Canadians quietly share internet with a trusted neighbour, save a chunk of money each month, and never have a single issue.
+Some Canadians quietly share internet with a trusted neighbour, save money each month, and never have a single issue.
 But it can also go sideways.
-Slow speeds during Netflix hour, awkward money conversations, security risks, and the fact that most ISPs technically do not allow it.
+Slow speeds during busy evening hours, awkward money conversations, security risks, and ISP terms all matter.
+If your main problem is weak Wi-Fi rather than the monthly cost, read our apartment speed guide or our broader guide to slow internet in Canada before sharing your connection.

-We’ll cover the real pros and cons (not the theoretical ones), what your ISP’s terms actually say, the genuine security risks, and if you decide to go for it, exactly how to set it up safely.
+We will cover the real pros and cons, what ISP terms usually say, the genuine security risks, and if you decide to go ahead, exactly how to set it up as safely as possible.

 Should You Share?
 (Quick Check)